Managing stress in the new normal

 However, the unique situation in which we find ourselves means that feeling a little stressed is very natural and is something we probably need in order to adapt to our new lives.

 Our body responds to stressors differently depending on whether the stressor is new (acute stress), or whether the stressor has been around for a longer time (chronic stress).

 Also known as the fight-or-flight response, acute stress is our body’s immediate reaction to a perceived threat, challenge or scare.
 Mild acute stress can actually be beneficial – it can spur us into action, motivating and energising us.
-We have all seen a great deal of this over the last year.
-Without a little stress, many of us wouldn’t have been encouraged into the heroic efforts of turning our homes into survival zones or learning the finer points of online technology to stay in touch with the outside world.
+We have all seen a great deal of this over the last year and a half.
+Without a little stress, many of us wouldn’t have been encouraged into the heroic efforts of turning our homes into survival zones during successive lockdowns or learning the finer points of online technology to stay in touch with the outside world.